 4. Provision of retail goods and services

-4.1 The Chief Operating Officer, in consultation with the Director Capital and Commercial will, on an ongoing basis, determine and approve the provision of retail goods and services on University premises which are considered to best meet student, staff and visitor needs in a sustainable manner.
+4.1 The Chief Operating Officer, in consultation with the General Manager, Strategic Infrastructure Developments, will on an ongoing basis determine and approve the provision of retail goods and services on University premises which are considered to best meet student, staff and visitor needs in a sustainable manner.

 4.2 The Chief Operating Officer will determine the methodology for selection of third party retail providers of goods and services consistent with the particular requirements and good practice.